 When you discover a building defect on your property, your first reaction may be to pursue an action against the builder contracted to complete the work.
-But what if your builder goes into liquidation and you can no longer bring an action?
-When your builder goes into liquidation, you become eligible to access the Home Building Compensation Fund (HBCF).
+If your builder goes into liquidation, you become eligible to access the Home Building Compensation Fund (HBCF).
 However, compensation provided from the HCBF is capped at $340,000.
 What if your loss is double that?

 A decision by the Court of Appeal in the ACT reaffirmed that certifiers may also be liable for building defects.
 They have a duty of care to ensure that building works, at the completion of each stage, meet the required standard.

-In the case of Asset Building Certifiers Pty Ltd v Hyblewski ACTA 21, the Court held that the appellant who was the certifier of the building was responsible for building defects which he failed to recognise during inspections.
+In the case of Asset Building Certifiers Pty Ltd v Hyblewski ACTA 21, the Court held that the appellant (the certifier of the building) was responsible for building defects which he failed to recognise during inspections.